QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Evolutionary Prototyping Challenges: While evolutionary prototyping can be effective, it requires careful management to ensure that the prototype evolves into the final system in a controlled and efficient manner.
 Without proper control and planning, it can lead to scope creep and project delays.

 - Limited Applicability to Niche Systems: Prototyping may not be as useful for specialized systems where the requirements are highly dependent on unique industry standards or regulations that cannot be effectively addressed through prototyping alone.

+6. Questionnaires/Surveys

+- Bias and Misinterpretation: Surveys can introduce bias based on how questions are framed or presented.
+If questions are not carefully designed, they can lead to misinterpretation, and respondents may not provide accurate or meaningful responses.
+This can result in requirements that don't truly reflect stakeholder needs.

+- Lack of Detail: Surveys tend to be less detailed compared to other requirements elicitation methods like interviews or workshops.
+They may not capture the full context or nuances of stakeholder requirements, leading to incomplete or superficial information.

+- Difficulty in Eliciting Complex Requirements: Complex requirements, especially those involving intricate business rules or system interactions, can be challenging to elicit through surveys.
+Stakeholders may struggle to express complex ideas in a structured questionnaire.

+- Scope Creep: As mentioned in the provided text, open-ended survey questions can encourage scope creep.
+Stakeholders may introduce new ideas or features that were not originally considered, leading to project scope expansion and potential delays.

+- Response Rate and Representativeness: Achieving a high response rate in surveys can be difficult, and low response rates can lead to a lack of representativeness in the collected data.
+The views of key stakeholders may be underrepresented or omitted.

+- The Ice Cream Store Effect: This effect, where respondents show a preference for a larger number of options when they don't have to make a real decision, can lead to overestimation of the importance of certain features.
+It can result in prioritizing features that may not be as critical in practice.

+- Limited Exploration of Rationales: Surveys may not effectively capture the underlying reasons or rationales for certain requirements.
+Understanding the "why" behind a requirement is essential for successful implementation, and this can be challenging to extract from surveys.

+- Difficulties in Handling Ambiguity: When stakeholders have differing or ambiguous requirements, surveys may not be the best tool for resolving conflicts or ambiguities.
+They lack the real-time interaction and negotiation capabilities of techniques like interviews or workshops.

+- Lack of Feedback and Clarification: Surveys do not provide opportunities for immediate feedback or clarification of responses.
+If stakeholders have questions or need further explanation, surveys may not facilitate this effectively.

+- Pilot Study and Instrument Refinement: Conducting a pilot study to refine the survey instrument adds an additional step to the requirements elicitation process and may consume extra time and resources.

+7. Use Case

+- Complexity: Use cases can become complex, especially for large and intricate systems.
+As the system grows in complexity, managing and maintaining a comprehensive set of use cases can be challenging.

+- Ambiguity: Use cases may still contain ambiguities or uncertainties, particularly in the early stages of requirements engineering.
+Stakeholders and developers may have different interpretations of the same use case, leading to misunderstandings.

+- Incompleteness: Use cases may not always capture all possible scenarios and interactions, leading to incomplete or missing requirements.
+There's a risk that certain edge cases or exceptional scenarios are overlooked.

+- Difficulty in Handling Non-Functional Requirements: While use cases are primarily focused on functional requirements, non-functional requirements (e.g., performance, security) may not be explicitly addressed within use cases.
+These often require separate documentation or consideration.

+- Scope Limitations: Use cases are typically focused on the system's interactions with external actors and may not fully address internal system behavior or data manipulation.

+- Maintainability: As the project evolves, maintaining a large number of use cases can be time-consuming.
+Updates and changes in one use case may have ripple effects on others, requiring careful management.

+- Complexity for Simple Systems: Use cases may be too elaborate for very simple systems, making them appear more complicated than they actually are.

+- Lack of Visual Clarity: While use case diagrams provide a high-level view of interactions, they may not capture all the necessary details of a system's behavior.
+This can lead to difficulties in understanding the system's behavior fully.

+- Subjectivity: The quality and completeness of use cases depend on the perspective of the requirements analyst or stakeholders.
+Different individuals may have different views on what should be included in a use case.

+- Difficulty in Reuse: While the text mentions the potential for forming a pattern language and reusing design elements, in practice, reuse of use cases across projects can be challenging, especially when systems have unique requirements and contexts.

+- Overemphasis on Descriptions: In some cases, the focus on detailed use case descriptions may detract from the actual requirements engineering process, potentially leading to a lack of attention to other critical activities, such as validation and verification.